Skip to content

 Verdict by sailing program

-Here is how we guide clients in the pre-study phase.
+Here’s how we guide clients in pre-study.

-• Total installed cost is generally 10-15% lower than the equivalent B&G configuration, because you capitalize on the existing Raymarine ecosystem.
+• Total installed cost is generally 10-15 % lower than the equivalent B&G configuration, because you capitalize on the existing Raymarine ecosystem.

-B&G NAC-3 takes the lead if you plan to seriously exploit wind/heading/VMG functions.
-The granularity of adjustment is better, the dialogue with a potential H5000 is native, and integration with Expedition is standard.
-For this type of program, the autopilot is not just "holding course": it becomes a third crew member that steers better than you upwind, and you need to be able to give it the right parameters.
+B&G NAC-3 gains the edge if you plan to seriously exploit wind/heading/VMG functions.
+The tuning granularity is better, dialogue with a potential H5000 is native, and Expedition integration is standard.
+For this type of program, the autopilot isn’t just "holding course": it becomes a third crew member that steers better than you upwind, and you need to be able to give it the right parameters.

-Semi-pro long-range cruising (world tour, charter program, rental)
+Semi-pro long-range cruising (round-the-world, charter program, bareboat)

 It depends.
 Honestly.